 - Support: You must have provided more than half of the individual's total support during the year.

 Use this FREE Tool to Find Out Who Is Your Qualifying Relative Now!

-This tool will help you determine whether or not someone is your Qualifying Relative.
-Read the question and simply answer with Yes or No and follow the next step until you get the answer you are looking for.
+The tax tool below will help you determine whether or not someone is your Qualifying Relative.
+Read the question and simply answer with Yes or No and follow the next step until you get the answer you are looking for!

 Qualifying Relative Special Cases